VimeshikaShri/GA4-Analytics-BigQuery-Insights-Project/README.md

 ## Tools & skills demonstrated

-- **Google Analytics 4** — property/stream setup, DebugView validation, standard + custom reports across Acquisition, Engagement, Retention, Tech, and Life Cycle collections
+- **Google Analytics 4**: Property/stream setup, DebugView validation, standard + custom reports across Acquisition, Engagement, Retention, Tech, and Life Cycle collections
-- **Google Cloud / BigQuery** — linking a GA4 property to BigQuery, querying the raw `events_*` export with SQL
+- **Google Cloud / BigQuery**: Linking a GA4 property to BigQuery, querying the raw `events_*` export with SQL
-- **Debugging & root-cause analysis** — spotting a missing Key-event configuration, a Safari-specific engagement gap, and a homepage→signup drop-off by cross-referencing multiple reports rather than reading one in isolation
+- **Debugging & root-cause analysis**: Spotting a missing Key-event configuration, a Safari-specific engagement gap, and a homepage→signup drop-off by cross-referencing multiple reports rather than reading one in isolation
 - **Communicating data to a non-technical audience** — translating raw metrics into a short list of concrete, actionable recommendations

 ---